Unidata/science-gateway/openstack/wrangler.md

 ### ifconfig

-Add this point, you have to add the correct network to `/etc/udev/rules.d/70-persistent-net.rules` and `/etc/network/interfaces`.
+At this point, you have to add the correct network to `/etc/udev/rules.d/70-persistent-net.rules` and `/etc/network/interfaces`.
 To achieve this run `ifconfig -a` which will generate something like:

 ```shell
 ens3      Link encap:Ethernet  HWaddr fa:16:3e:0c:70:6c